dimitrigogios/dservice/README.md

 ## dservice.js
 <p>
     I've created a nice jQuery script that includes my favorites events, triggers and what not.
-You can download it here or you can include the below snippet just before <code>&lt;/head&gt;</code>.
+You can download it or you can just include the below code snippet just before <code>&lt;/head&gt;</code>.
     <br/>
     <br/>
     Use this snippet:
     <br/>
     <pre><code>&lt;script src&#61;&quot;dimitrigogios.com/dservice/dservice.js&quot; rel&#61;&quot;nofollow&quot;&gt;&lt;/script&gt;</code></pre>
     <br/>
-    See live demo <a href="http://dimitrigogios.com/dservice/#Cool-frontend-script-by-dimitri-gogios">here</a>
+    See Events triggered by <code>dservice.js</code> <a href="http://dimitrigogios.com/dservice/#Cool-frontend-script-by-dimitri-gogios" target="_blank">here</a>
 </p>
 <h2>What does Dservice do?</h2>
 <p>